Multi-modal Machine Learning in Engineering Design: A Review and Future Directions: Applications of Multi-modal Machine Learning

+3D representations are critical in engineering design due to their faithful portrayal of shapes with high-level details, particularly in the middle to late design stages for design evaluation, optimization, and prototyping.
+Cross-modal shape synthesis, owing to the complexity of 3D representations, currently stands as a significant challenge.
+Cross-modal 3D synthesis is commonly conditioned on text and visual prompts.
+Given that shapes can be represented by structured voxels or unstructured meshes and point clouds, each representation enables the use of different DGMs.
+Figure~\ref{fig:example}-B exemplifies text-guided shape generation by Point-E~\cite{Nichol2022Point-E:Prompts}.

-Multi-modal AEs attracted early interest in image-to-shape synthesis.
-With the success of CNNs in synthesizing images, a group of models employs 3D CNNs to synthesize voxel-represented shapes.
-For example, the 3D recurrent reconstruction neural network (3D-R2N2)~\cite{Choy20163D-R2N2:Reconstruction} comprises an image encoder and a 3D voxel decoder is trained with parallel data to convert one or multiple 2D views into shapes.
-Voxel representations are often limited to low resolutions due to high computational costs.
-To overcome this, Mesh R-CNN~\cite{Gkioxari2019MeshR-CNN} integrates a mask R-CNN 2D perception module (i.e., the encoder) with a 3D CNN voxel decoder to produce coarse voxel representations, which are then converted to meshes and improved by a GCN refinement module.
-Multi-View Stereo (MeshMVS)~\cite{Shrestha2020MeshMVS:Reconstruction} extends Mesh R-CNN by further conditioning the GCN refinement modules on the depth images estimated from the input images.
-Another strand of multi-modal AEs employs the point cloud representation.
-PointOutNet~\cite{Fan2016AImage} joins an image encoder with a decoder to predict point coordinates of the output point clouds.
-AtlasNet~\cite{Groueix2018AtlasNet:Generation} modifies PointOutNet~\cite{Fan2016AImage} by imposing that the points of a point cloud are from multiple deformed parametric surfaces or a sphere for improved point cloud quality.
-Target-embedding VAE (TEVAE)~\cite{Li2022AAutoencoder} consists of a mesh VAE and a 3D extrusion (i.e., a mesh generated by extruding 2D sketches) encoder, where each mesh is represented by a feature matrix.
-During training, it minimizes the mesh reconstruction loss and the Euclidean loss between the embeddings from the mesh and extrusion encoders simultaneously, which allows for unconditional shape generation and sketch-to-shape translation.
+Multi-modal VAEs initially garnered attention for 2D-to-3D synthesis.
+Leveraging the success of CNNs in 2D synthesis, models like 3D-R2N2 use 3D CNNs to synthesize voxel-represented shapes, transforming one or more 2D views into 3D shapes~\cite{Choy20163D-R2N2:Reconstruction}.
+However, due to high computational costs, voxel representations often suffer from low resolution.
+Mesh R-CNN mitigates this by coupling a mask R-CNN 2D perception module with a 3D CNN voxel decoder to create coarse voxel representations, which are then converted to meshes and refined by a GCN module~\cite{Gkioxari2019MeshR-CNN}.
+MeshMVS further enhances this by conditioning the refinement modules on depth images estimated from the input~\cite{Shrestha2020MeshMVS:Reconstruction}.
+Alternatively, models like PointOutNet use point cloud representation, pairing an image encoder with a decoder to predict point cloud coordinates~\cite{Fan2016AImage}.
+AtlasNet improves point cloud quality by mapping the points onto multiple deformed parametric surfaces~\cite{Groueix2018AtlasNet:Generation}.
+Lastly, TEVAE employs a mesh VAE and a 3D extrusion encoder, minimizing both mesh reconstruction loss and Euclidean loss between mesh and extrusion encodings for unconditional and sketch-guided 3D synthesis~\cite{Li2022AAutoencoder}.